I Hate My Husband: 12 Reasons You Feel This Way

 The physical act of writing down your thoughts in a journal can help you deal with the feelings of resentment towards your husband.
 Journaling can also help you see your arguments in a new light.
 You might get a new perspective that will help you stop feeling the hate towards your husband.

-If all else fails and you see no resolution despite communicating with your husband, you must try counseling.
+If all else fails and you see no resolution despite communicating with your husband, you must try couples therapy or counseling.
 Counseling will help you work through issues that have been festering for a long time.
 It is one effective way to reconcile with your spouse (5).

-Many reasons could lead you to despise your spouse, and while some can be serious issues, others are just your displaced anger.
-For example, if you are stuck in the monotony of daily life, feel ignored or disrespected, and your husband does not pay much attention to his grooming and looks, chances are you may come to harbor negative feelings toward him.
+Many reasons could lead you to despise your spouse, including separation and domestic violence.
+While some can be serious issues, others could be more of a sign of displaced anger.
+For example, if you are stuck in the monotony of daily life, feel ignored or disrespected, and your husband does not pay much attention to you and his grooming and looks, chances are you may come to harbor negative feelings toward him.
 But it is not always his shortcoming.
 You could also be thinking only about your problems and needs and ignoring your husband’s issues.
-The only way to deal with this situation is to talk it out with your husband to get to the root cause of your relationship problems.
+The only way to deal with this situation is to talk it out with your husband and get to the root cause of your relationship problems.

 Frequently Asked Questions